 According to UNESCO, over 60 percent of the world’s art treasures and the majority of the world’s famous cultural heritage sites are located in Italy.
 For instance, the Vatican City is one of only two countries in the world existing within a country.

-Rome offers historic architecture and art while Venice offers travelers a memorable gondola ride across quite canals.
+Rome offers historic architecture and art while Venice offers travelers a memorable gondola ride across quiet canals.
 Also, Florence’s old glorious, lovely landscapes make up a rich cultural heritage most people across the world love to visit and feel.
 Of course, knowing the language offers a broader understanding of such cultural heritage.

 3. Do You Love Opera Sound or Music?
 Learn Italian